faizmokhtar/til.faizmokhtar.com/content/posts/2-how-to-install-latest-stable-ruby-version-with-rbenv.md

   - ruby
 comments: true
 ---
-Today I learned a simple solution to grab the latest stable [ruby][2] version with [rbenv][1].
-If you are using [rbenv][1] to maintain your ruby versions but couldn't be bothered to keep track of the releases and just want a stable version, simply paste the following command in your terminal:
+Today I learned a simple solution to install the latest stable [ruby][2] version with [rbenv][1].
+If you are using [rbenv][1] to maintain your ruby versions but you couldn't be bothered to keep track of the releases and just want a stable version, you can use the following command:

 ````
 rbenv install $(rbenv install -l | grep -v - | tail -1)
 ````

-`rbenv install -l | grep -v - | tail -1` should output the latest stable version and then install it with `rbenv install`.
+This command will get the latest stable ruby release and install it with `rbenv install`.
+That's it.

 **References**: https://stackoverflow.com/questions/30179484/install-latest-stable-version-of-ruby-using-rbenv